SymfonyCasts/30-days-last/sfcasts/view-transitions.md

 that'll work better in Turbo 8 when this is official.

 Time for the big reveal!
 Hit refresh and watch.
 Oooooh.
-A smooth crossfade transitions!
+A smooth crossfade transition!
 So not only did we eliminate full page reloads, we now have a transition between our pages.
 Watch our Powerpoint, we're coming for you!

 ## Transition Turbo Frames